AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/manage-a-form/rename-a-custom-form.md

 ---
-title: Rename a custom form with the Form Designer
+title: Rename a custom form with the form designer
 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-description: You can rename existing custom forms with the Form Designer.
+description: You can rename existing custom forms with the form designer.
 author: Courtney
 feature: System Setup and Administration
 role: Admin
 ---

-# Rename a custom form with the Form Designer
+# Rename a custom form with the form designer

+{{highlighted-preview-article-level}}

-You can rename a custom form any time after it has been created with the Form Designer.
+You can rename a custom form any time after it has been created with the form designer.

 ## Access requirements